-Infrastructure enables the transportation and storage of energy, water, freight, passengers, and data.
-It's the physical backbone of the global economy, and, because of that, well-maintained infrastructure is vital to the health and continued growth of the economy.
+Infrastructure is essential to transport and store energy, water, freight, passengers, and data.
+It's the physical backbone of the global economy, so a well-maintained infrastructure is vital to the health and continued growth of the economy.

-Governments alone can't afford that expense, which is why they're increasingly collaborating with companies in the private sector.
+Governments can't afford that expense by themselves, which is leading them to increasingly collaborate with companies in the private sector.
 An infrastructure company may own, operate, build, maintain, or expand infrastructure systems.
-The different types of infrastructure include:
+The different types include:

 Below are three top infrastructure companies that have long histories of creating shareholder value and are well-positioned to benefit from the sector's growth.